 Learn more in the Tag Setup Guide for Optimize in the Tag Manager help center.

-For optimal performance place your Tag Manager tag at the very top of the
+For optimal performance, place the Optimize snippet at the top of the

-<head> of every page you wish to optimize.
+<HEAD> tag on every web page you wish to optimize.

-The only items that should appear above the global site tag are:
+The only items that should appear above the Optimize snippet are:

-- Data layer initialization.
-Note: the dataLayer variable should never be reassigned after the page-hiding snippet (when used).
+- Any dataLayer initialization code.
+Note: the dataLayer variable should never be reassigned after the anti-flicker snippet (when used).

-- The optional page-hiding snippet which can be used to avoid flicker.
+- The optional anti-flicker snippet, when used to mitigate page flicker.